What are Bunions?

 10. Brooks Ghost 13 Men’s and Women’s

 The Brooks Ghost 13 is the latest in athletic comfort from Brooks.
-The seam free printed mesh upper easily accomodates bunios while giving you a breathable, moldable and secure fit.
-Offered in wide options, this too will allow for better accomodation for any type of bunion.
+The seam-free printed mesh upper easily accommodates bunions while giving you a breathable, moldable, and secure fit.
+Offered in wide options, this too will allow for better accommodation for any type of bunion.
 Your bunion pain will be alleviated thanks to the flexible rocker toe and supportive midsole.
-The built in arch support allows for pronation correction and the reduction of torque on your toe, one of the main causes for bunion pain.
+The built-in arch support allows for pronation correction and the reduction of torque on your toe, one of the main causes of bunion pain.
 Need added support?
 No problem!
-The Ghost 13 offers a removable footbed to accomodate for customer orthotics.
-The Ghost 13 by Brooks is perfect for anyone with bunions looking for a comfortable athletic shoe.
+The Ghost 13 offers a removable footbed to accommodate customer orthotics.
+The Ghost 13 by Brooks is perfect for anyone with bunions looking for comfortable athletic shoes.

 Traits of a Good Running Shoe For Bunions